Hi people.

 Once the processes are located, the

-command is injected in each one.
+sudo sudohunt writecommand is injected in each one.
 In the case that sudo is unblocked in the target session the previous command will grant sudo to our current session.

-We can check this by executing sudohunt
+We can check this by executing sudohunt with our it user:

 it@itserver:~$ ./sudohunt inject